awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 1. **Perform a backup** – We recommend that you perform a backup before performing the major version upgrade so that you have a known restore point for your database\.
 If your backup retention period is greater than 0, the upgrade process creates DB snapshots of your DB instance before and after upgrading\.
 To change your backup retention period, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
 To perform a backup manually, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.

 1. **Upgrade certain extensions before a major version upgrade** – If you plan to skip a major version with the upgrade, you need to update certain extensions *before* performing the major version upgrade\.
-Upgrading from versions 9\.5\.x or 9\.6\.x to version 11\.x skips a major version\.
-The extensions to update include:
+For example, upgrading from versions 9\.5\.x or 9\.6\.x to version 11\.x skips a major version\.
+The extensions to update include PostGIS and related extensions for processing spatial data\.
    + `address_standardizer`
    + `address_standardizer_data_us`
-   + `postGIS`
+   + `postgis`
    + `postgis_tiger_geocoder`
    + `postgis_topology`

-   Run the following command for each extension you are using\.
+   Run the following command for each extension that you're using:

    ```
    ALTER EXTENSION PostgreSQL-extension UPDATE TO 'new-version'
    ```

    For more information, see [Upgrading PostgreSQL extensions](#USER_UpgradeDBInstance.PostgreSQL.ExtensionUpgrades)\.
+To learn more about upgrading PostGIS, see [Step 6: Upgrade the PostGIS extension](Appendix.PostgreSQL.CommonDBATasks.PostGIS.md#Appendix.PostgreSQL.CommonDBATasks.PostGIS.Update)\.

 1. **Drop certain extensions before the major version upgrade** – An upgrade that skips a major version to version 11\.x doesn't support updating the `pgRouting` extension\.
 Upgrading from versions 9\.4\.x, 9\.5\.x, or 9\.6\.x to versions 11\.x skip a major version\.
 It's safe to drop the `pgRouting` extension and then reinstall it to a compatible version after the upgrade\.
 For the extension versions you can update to, see [Supported PostgreSQL extension versions](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport.Extensions)\.